-- 11.1.B.1 Teams may register at most eight (8) solar car passengers - 11.1.B.2 A passenger may also be registered as a solar car driver and vice versa if they meet the requirements of Reg.
-11.1.A.
-In this case their occupancy time within the solar car as per Reg.
-11.3.D is independent of their role. - 11.1.B.3 The maximum number of passengers in the multi-occupant solar car shall be equal to the number of seats and seat belts provided, less one (for the driver).
+- 11.1.B.1 Drivers are eligible as solar car passengers.
+Teams may register at most eight (8) additional solar car passengers. - 11.1.B.2 The maximum number of occupants in a multi-occupant solar car shall be equal to the number of seats and seat belts provided.